MrWillCom/awesome/README.md

 ## TypeScript

+*   [afadil/wealthfolio](https://github.com/afadil/wealthfolio) - A Beautiful Private and Secure Desktop Investment Tracking Application

+*   [franken-ui/ui](https://github.com/franken-ui/ui) - Franken UI is an HTML-first, open-source library of UI components that works as a standalone or as a Tailwind CSS plugin.
+It is compatible with UIkit 3.
+The design is influenced by shadcn/ui.

+*   [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.
+Multiple engine support (llama.cpp, TensorRT-LLM)

 *   [kangfenmao/cherry-studio](https://github.com/kangfenmao/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers

 *   [christianvmm/folderart](https://github.com/christianvmm/folderart) - Create custom folder icons for macOS.